 Screaming Birth: Mrs. Belding gives birth trapped in an elevator with Zack and Tori.

 Much to everybody's utter shock and awe, Screech becomes this to Kelly while coaching her for a science exam during their freshman year.
-Kelly begins to respect Screech for his scientific genius...and then actually starts to find it attractive (thus Kelly became seemingly the only person at Bayside to believe in the Nerds Are Sexy trope).
+Kelly begins to respect Screech for his scientific genius.
+Then, she actually starts to find it attractive (thus Kelly became seemingly the only person at Bayside to believe in the Nerds Are Sexy).
 Everyone else is completely shocked to hear about this and treat it as if it's the most shocking news of the century, reacting with a mixture of awe, disgust, and amazement, with people at Bayside openly wondering What Does She See in Him?.
-Screech and Kelly getting together is apparently such a big deal that the news spreads like wildfire around the world, and George Bush, Barbara Bush, Mikhail Gorbachev, and Margaret Thatcher are actually seen gossiping about it!
+Screech and Kelly getting together is apparently such a big deal that the news spreads like wildfire around the world, and George H.W.
+Bush, Barbara Bush, Mikhail Gorbachev, and Margaret Thatcher are actually seen gossiping about it!
 President Bush himself sums it up by giving an OK sign and declaring "Way to go, Screech!" while First Lady Barbara nods in agreement.

 Screech repeats this again in The College Years when he plays astronomy mentor to a hot, famous tennis player.